TACC/mkmod/docs/source/140_developer_contributions.rst

 Indirectly, developers already contribute to a consistency by using directory names consistent with the Filesystem Hierarchy Standard, FHS_ (also content in `Wikipedia FHS`).
-See /usr directory in Filesystem Hierarchy Standard (bin, lib, include, etc.).
+See /usr directory in the Filesystem Hierarchy Standard (bin, lib, include, etc.).

 Directly, developers can contribute by providing basic package information that can be included in  *whatis* modulefile entries (key-value pairs), as shown in the examples above.
-Mkmod searches for a file named ``modules_what`` (and provides variable substitution, which shouldn't be necessary for package-provided information).
+Mkmod searches for a file named ``modules_what`` (and provides variable substitution\\-\\- which should be minimal for package-provided information).
 At TACC, the *Name*, *Version*, *Category*, *URL* and *Description* keywords (and values) are included in all modulefiles so that a software catalogue can be built, from the *key:value* pairs